 Once you convert from an S Corp to an LLC, your business will likely experience certain tax consequences.
 Here are some important considerations to keep in mind:

-C Corporations With S Corp Status
+C Corporations With S Corp Status: Conversion Options

 Suppose you own a C Corporation with S Corp status.
 In that case, you can convert it into an LLC in three ways: statutory conversion, statutory merger, and non-statutory conversion.
 Your chosen method will primarily depend on applicable state laws.